-During the six months ended June 30, 2012, the Investment Partnership made partners' capital distributions of \$101.8 million to or on behalf of AAA, of which \$99.7 related to the February and April Tender Offers and \$2.1 million was deemed to be distributed for tax withholdings on dividends received.
-These distributions were paid by the Investment Partnership and are included as a non-cash financing activity on the Partnerships' Statement of Cash Flows.
+During the year ended December 31, 2012, the Investment Partnership made partners' capital distributions of \$101.8 million to or on behalf of AAA, of which \$99.7 related to the February and April Tender Offers and \$2.1 million was deemed to be distributed for tax withholdings on dividends received.
+These distributions were paid by the Investment Partnership and are included as a non-cash financing activity on the Partnership's Statement of Cash Flows.